 The easiest way to explain the market is to divide Chaga products into three categories, which go as follows.

 1. Raw Chaga chunks or powder

-Chunks, otherwise known as nuggets are little pieces of the fungi cut up.
-Chaga powder on the other hand is the fungs’ dried chunks further processed into a powder.
+Chunks, or nuggets, are little pieces of fungi cut up.
+Chaga powder, on the other hand, is the fungs’ dried chunks further processed into a powder.

-If you’re looking to find genuine raw Chaga, it’s best to buy Chaga chunks.
-The reason being, that these little nuggets are the best visual indicator of the quality of your fungus.
+If you’re looking for genuine raw Chaga, it’s best to buy Chaga chunks.
+The reason is that these little nuggets are the best visual indicator of the quality of your fungus.
 There’s an art to harvesting and drying the fungus that will determine whether it will bring you any medicinal value, like the fact that the outer layer of Chaga (Sclerotium) will need to be intact.
-Sclerotium is a precious part of the superfood, containing high amounts of melanin and this is where a majority of the antioxidant properties are found.
+Sclerotium is a precious part of the superfood, containing high amounts of melanin; this is where most of the antioxidant properties are found.

 Related: Key things to know about Chaga

 The Chaga tincture has the highest potency and is the most popular way of consuming this medicinal fungus.
 However, not all companies selling Chaga extract tinctures use the same extraction process.
 Many are made using the traditional water extraction process, while others only use alcohol.
 The best extraction method is believed to be dual extraction, that Chinese companies started to sell in the early 2000s.

 Under this category are all the different mushroom blends, coffees, elixir shots, protein bars, skincare, and other more processed Chaga products you can buy.
 It’s exciting and fun to discover the creative, delicious, and well-marketed items, but remember that the quality of the Chaga sold can differ astonishingly.